What Is a Hard Fork?

 A fork in a blockchain can occur in any crypto-technology platform—not only Bitcoin.
 That is because blockchains and cryptocurrencies work the same way, no matter which crypto platform they use.
 You may think of the blocks in blockchains as cryptographic keys that move memory.
 Because the miners in a blockchain set the rules that move the memory in the network, these miners understand the new rules.

-However, all miners need to agree on the new rules and what comprises a valid block in the chain.
+However, all miners must agree on the new rules and what comprises a valid block in the chain.
 So when you want to change those rules, you need to “fork it”—like a fork in a road—to indicate that there’s been a change in or a diversion to the protocol.
 The developers can then update the software to reflect the new rules.

 Through this forking process, various digital currencies with names similar to Bitcoin have come to be: bitcoin cash, bitcoin gold, and others.
 For the casual cryptocurrency investor, it can be difficult to tell the difference between these cryptocurrencies and to map the various forks onto a timeline.